-During secondary fermentation or maturing, the sugars remaining from the primary fermentation or those subsequently added are fermented - the green beer is enriched with carbonic acid which is important for subsequent formation and maintenance of the head, and matures to a full-bodied flavour.
+During secondary fermentation or maturing, the sugars remaining from the primary fermentation or those subsequently added are fermented - the new beer is enriched with carbonic acid which is important for subsequent formation and maintenance of the head, and matures to a full-bodied flavour.
 The beer also clears naturally during maturing.
-Once fermentation has finished (no fermentation gases escaping), you can get down to racking.
-To do this, the following preparations need to be made: Prepare the conditioning vessel or bottles and thaw frozen wort (previously set aside).
+Once fermentation is coming to an end (no or only limited escape of fermentation gases), you can prepare for racking.
+To do this, the following preparations need to be made: prepare the conditioning vessel or bottles, warm up the cool, stored wort or better still, determine the exact time to decant by constantly measuring the remaining extract.
+In the case of bottom-fermenting beer, this is at about 0.4 °Plato and with top-fermenting beer at about 0.8 °Plato above the final fermentation figure (this can be determined by a rapid fermentation test outside the vessel).
+The colder the primary fermentation, the more carbon dioxide is already bound during the main fermentation.
+Likewise, there is more carbon dioxide present in a stainless steel tank compared to a plastic tank.
+This is why the information stated above needs to be adjusted upwards or downwards.

-The best available methods are secondary fermentation in bottles or pressure-resistant containers.
+The best option for the secondary fermentation is using bottles, but particularly beer kegs.
 At this stage, too, sterile work conditions are essential.
 Therefore before use, all utensils must be thoroughly cleaned and disinfected.
 These preparations should take place during the fermentation process or even earlier, so that on the day chosen for racking you do not have to rush unnecessarily and can concentrate on what is important.

-The thawed wort is now carefully added to the green beer in the fermenter 1-2 hours before racking.
+If you are using thawed wort (as an alternative to precisely timed racking), this is now carefully added to the freshly-brewed beer in the fermenter 1-2 hours before racking.
 This allows stirred-up sediment to settle again.
 Racking can be done with a hose which is pushed onto the outlet valve and which reaches to the bottom of the fermenter.
 This avoids too much frothing and not too much carbonic acid is lost.
 The containers are filled 90-95% full (fermentation head space) and immediately sealed.
 Also take care here that the sediment is not disturbed in the fermenting vessel and then decanted with the beer.
 After racking, store the beer for another 1-2 days at the same temperature as for the primary fermentation.
-Subsequently, storage is at 10-12°C for top-fermenting beer and 0-2°C for bottom-fermenting beer.
-Important note: During secondary fermentation it is essential to briefly relieve the pressure in the bottles after roughly 12 hours and then once more in the first 2-3 days to avoid excess pressure due to CO2 build-up.
+Afterwards it is stored at 0-10°C. Important note: During secondary fermentation it is essential to briefly relieve the pressure in the bottles after roughly 12 hours and then once more in the first 2-3 days to avoid excess pressure due to CO2 build-up.
 Store the bottles upright so that cloudy sediment can settle on the bottom.
 This method of beer production results in a naturally cloudy beer.
 In earlier times, a nourishing beer was always naturally cloudy and even nowadays is still to be preferred because it contains the valuable B vitamins locked up in the yeast cells.
 The first tasting can be enjoyed after a storage period of from 4 to 6 weeks.
 A somewhat longer storage period leads to a more fully-developed taste.